-We are excited to introduce ISTU On-Air — a new series of monthly webinars designed to promote knowledge of Therapeutic Ultrasound and increase discussion among the ISTU community.
-A committee led by Kim Butts Pauly and Cyril Lafon are actively working on the programming for the webinar series.
+We are excited to continue the ISTU On-Air webinar series in 2024.
+These webinars are designed to promote knowledge of Therapeutic Ultrasound and increase discussion among the ISTU community.
+The Education Committee led by Hong Chen, Ph.D. is actively working on the programming for the webinar series.

 Registration for this event is required.
 The Webinar Series will be recorded and available to members for later review.
 Confirmation of your registration and the Zoom Conference Link Info will be emailed to all registered attendees prior to the meeting.

 Ivan Suarez Castellano, Ph.D.

 LabTAU - INSERM U1032